 While you’re on this course:

-Course hours are 9am – 5pm each day, with a rest day on the 7th October.
+Course hours are 9am – 5pm each day, with a rest day in the middle.
 Outside course hours we run extra evening workshops + film nights, and as the course progresses most students choose to spend their evenings working on their designs.

 If you need to take a break, this course’s beautiful venue Govinda Valley has a variety of rainforest trails to explore, as well as swimming holes and a riverside fire circle (which we’ll be sure to fire up).
 There’s also the beach and the coastline cliffs 10 minutes away.